hoffstadt/DearPyGui/docs/source/tutorials/first-steps.rst

 Demo
 ----
-DPG has a mostly complete built-in demo/showcase.
+DPG has a complete built-in demo/showcase.
 It is a good idea to look into this demo.
 The code for this can be found in the repo in the `demo.py`_ file

 .. _demo.py: https://github.com/hoffstadt/DearPyGui/blob/master/DearPyGui/dearpygui/demo.py